jrbrtsn/ban2fail/README.md

 + Easily handles hundreds of thousands of blocked IP addresses.

-+ Directly calls iptables, and handles filtering rules in batches of 100 per call.
++ Directly calls iptables, and handles filtering rules in one fell swoop using fork() & execve() calls.

 + Provides integrated reporting with reverse and forward DNS information.